Sierra Tucson offers effective, comprehensive treatment for individuals in relapse from alcohol addiction.

 Understanding alcohol addiction treatment & long-term sobriety

-Finding the courage to seek out and participate in treatment can be a live-saving choice for the men and women who wish to cease their dependence on alcohol.
+Finding the courage to seek out and participate in treatment can be a livesaving choice for individuals who wish to cease their dependence on alcohol.
 And while many options exist for care, the decision to enter a treatment facility requires an incredible amount of bravery and resolve.
 The road to recovery is paved with challenges, and a fear of the unknown.
 Tantamount to these fears is the worry of relapse, and addicted individuals may worry about how they will manage the temptation to drink once they are discharged from their residential treatment center.

 While newfound sobriety is an achievement to be celebrated, it is also critical to plan ahead during this transitional phase.
-Once one is discharged from residential treatment and is ready to step down his or her level of care, it will be important to rely on a compressive aftercare plan that is designed to help one maintain his or her sobriety.
+Once one is discharged from residential treatment and is ready to step down their level of care, it will be important to rely on a compressive aftercare plan that is designed to help them maintain their sobriety.
 Follow-up supports can take many forms, and can be tailored to the individual’s needs, strengths, and long-term goals.